Home

 Nonfiction books can have a font size of 10 or 11.
 Any smaller than that, and it will be too hard to read.

 Tip: Be sure to examine the copyright on your fonts before you use them.
 Many fonts require that you buy a commercial license before you can use the font in a digital or physical product.
+You’ll also want to make sure your fonts are properly embedded in the final file so they display correctly across different printers and devices.
+Most professional formatting tools do this automatically, but it’s something to watch for if you’re exporting files manually.

 4. Indents, spaces, and rags.